wlenig/wlenig.github.io/data/blog/focus-monitor.md

 description: "Writing a Windows tool to log focus changes"
 ---

 Earlier this week, my Windows 11 install began to exhibit a strange behavior: at random intervals, focus was being taken away from the application I was using.
-Keyboard pressed and mouse clicks would get sent to the desktop, and <kbd>Alt</kbd>+<kbd>Tab</kbd>bing would not return focus anywhere.
+Keyboard presses and mouse clicks would get sent to the desktop, and <kbd>Alt</kbd>+<kbd>Tab</kbd>bing would not return focus anywhere.
 In these moments, even Explorer was non-responsive.
-Interestingly, I found locking (<kbd>Win</kbd>+<kbd>L</kbd>) and unlocking the desktop would restore focus and make things interactable once again.
+Interestingly, I found locking (<kbd>Win</kbd>+<kbd>L</kbd>) and unlocking the desktop would restore, making things interactable once again.

 <aside>
 MSDN, or the Microsoft Developer Network, was renamed all the way back in 2016 to Microsoft Docs, and again in 2022 to Microsoft Learn.
 In my heart, though, it will always be MSDN.